tumido/FIT-VUT-projects/IPK/project2/README.md

 | CHUNK_SIZE | 4096          |
 | DELAY      | 0             |

 Server follows HTTP/1.1 standard.
-That means it can be reached from any webbrowser currently on the market.
+That means it can be reached from any web browser currently on the market.

 Content type
 ------------
 In the task specification there was assumed sending of 'text/plain' content.
-This implemetation is capable of guessing mimetype and sends also different types of data.
+This implementation is capable of guessing mime-type and sends also different types of data.
-Server has access to data in local subfolder `www` only.
+Server has access to data in local sub-folder `www` only.

 Error handling
 --------------

-Server recognises two different error states.
+Server recognizes two different error states.
 If the file is not found `404 Not Found` is returned .
 If the request is not valid HTTP request `400 Bad Request` is raised.
 Response messages looks like this:

 ```